LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Finish twitter trace evaluation
 			- TODO: Fix issue of zero cache hit rate
 			- TODO: Fix issue of missing iterations + largevalue timeout
+			- TODO: Fix issue of incorrect results under automatic script
 			- TODO: Update benchmark.md to guide users to download and store Twitter traces into the specific path with required filename
 		* TODO: Exp4: Change generate_dynamic_rules.py to generate <workloadname>-staticrules, such that all rule files are the same as that for the first 10 seconds (no key popularity changes)
 		* TODO: Use workloadname=synthetic, dynamic_ruleprefix=static to get the results of static pattern w/ only 2 servers during 70 seconds
-		* TODO: Finish exp9 on control plane bandwidth cost vs. different snapshot interrupts for FarReach
+		* TODO: Finish exp8 on control plane bandwidth cost vs. different snapshot interrupts for FarReach
+			- Check generated files
-				- TODO: Check tmp_switchos.out, tmp_controller.out, and tmp_controller_bwcost.out -> if encounter any issue in controller/switchos, let Siyuan fix first
+				- Check tmp_switchos.out, tmp_controller.out, and tmp_controller_bwcost.out
-				- TODO: Check tmp_controller_bwcost.out: totalcost should be larger as server rotation iteration proceeds, as more in-switch records are marked as latest (vallen from 0 to 128B)
+				- Check tmp_controller_bwcost.out: totalcost should be larger as server rotation iteration proceeds, as more in-switch records are marked as latest (vallen from 0 to 128B)
-					+ TODO: Check tmp_serverrotation_part<1/2>_controller.out, which dumps # of in-switch entries with non-zero vallen
+					+ Check tmp_serverrotation_part<1/2>_controller.out, which dumps # of in-switch entries with non-zero vallen
-				- TODO: Check tmp_controller_bwcost.out: for each rotation, two localcosts of bottleneck partition and rotate partition should be non-zero
+				- Check tmp_controller_bwcost.out: for each rotation, two localcosts of bottleneck partition and rotate partition should be non-zero
-					+ TODO: Check tmp_switchos.out, which dumps # of speical cases during snapshot
+					+ Check tmp_switchos.out, which dumps # of speical cases during snapshot
+			- TODO: Update YCSB client to disable snapshot if snapshot period = 0
+			- TODO: Get bwcost and thpt for snapshot period = 0 under static and dynamic patterns
 		* Other evaluation (after finishing the above exps)
-			* TODO: Finish exp10 on recovery time
+			* TODO: Finish exp9 on recovery time
+				- TODO: Fix issue of dynamic rulemap server in server 1
 				- [IMPORTANT] TODO: add the following two notes to benchmark.md for exp10
 					+ NOTE: you have to execute `ssh` from bf1 to all clients/servers, and from each server to all clients such that bf1/server has the host key of clients/servers
 						* Otherwise, you will have an error message of `host key verification failed` for scp in farreach/localscripts/fetch*.sh
 					+ NOTE: you have to use the correct ownership for /tmp/farreach in bf1 and servers
 						* Otherwise, you will have an error message of `Permission denied` for scp in farreach/localscripts/fetch*.sh
 				- TODO: Write down how to calculate average recovery time into benchmark.md
+				- TODO: To speed up evaluation, for each cache size, we only need to run server rotation only once -> under the given cache size, we can run test_recovery_time.sh duplicately to get multi-round recovery time
+				- TODO: In warmup_client.c, we need to admit the top K hottest keys for the given cache size K
 		* TODO: Start to re-run experiments for multiple rounds
 			- NOTE: if thpt is affected after fixing write stalls, the previous results cannot be used as the results of the 1st round
+			- TODO: Update benchmark.md to hint user to create SSH key for switch and change private key path in common.sh if necessary

 - 11.7
 	+ Siyuan